 Greg graduated from the University of Bristol in 1988 and joined Garston Veterinary Group in August of the same year.
 He has always worked in the Farm Animal side of the practice and became a partner in 1996.
 His areas of interest include nutrition and computerised herd recording systems.
-He is involved in the training of Animal Health Inspectors in farm animal welfare.
-He is married with two sons.
+He is married to Janet with two sons - Alistair and William.

 Duncan graduated from Glasgow Veterinary School in 1991 and after a period of mixed practice in the Scottish borders joined the Farm Animal Unit at Garston Veterinary Group.
 He is responsible for the care of the animals at Longleat Safari Park and is a DEFRA Zoo Inspector covering the whole of the UK.
 He became a partner in the Practice in 2000 and is married with four children.

 Chris joined the practice in July 2007 having graduated from the University of Bristol.
 He has a particular interest in Bovine fertility and surgery.
 He became a partner in 2012.
 He is involved in regular herd health and fertility visits on farms as well as an involvement alongside Duncan at Longleat.

 He is a keen sportsman and enjoys rugby and going to the gym.

 Georgina joined the practice in May 2011 after previously working in Devon.
 She enjoys all aspects of farm work particularly youngstock and is keen to develop herd health planning to aid a more profitable future in farming.
 Georgina comes from a farming family and is married to a local dairy farmer.
 George has three young children.